Jose-M-Ramos/Contextual-Chatbot/README.md

 train_y = data['train_y']

 # Use the classify and response functions to generate a response
-phrase = "What are your hours?" print(classify(phrase)) print(response(phrase))
+phrase = "Do you take credit cards?" print(classify(phrase)) print(response(phrase))
 ```